 Venice in the 1920s

 Walter Farley (Venice resident, author of The Black Stallion)

 Researching the collections

 One of the main goals of the Venice Museum & Archives is to make its collections accessible to the public for research.
 In this effort, offsite access is available through an online database.
-Records are added monthly and approximately 20% of the collection is searchable online.
+Records are added monthly and the collection is searchable online.
 Click the button below to enter the Past Perfect portal.
-If you see an image you wish to order, use THIS FORM.
+If you see an image you wish to order, Email Curator Jon Watson.

 Donating materials to the collections

-VMA is unable to accept large donations of materials into the collection due to a lack of available storage space.
-The VMA is working hard to secure a new central storage facility to house museum materials by the end of 2018.
+At this time, the VMA is unable to accept large donations of materials due to a lack of available storage space.
+Staff is in the process of upgrading a newly acquired facility to house museum materials.
 If you are interested in donating items to the collection, please contact Curator Jon Watson.